 FamilyDoctor.org is operated and supported by the American Academy of Family Physicians (AAFP).
-It provides a variety of doctor-reviewed information on family health care at all stages of life.
+It provides a variety of doctor-reviewed information on various conditions and family health care at all stages of life.
 This website is recommended as a comprehensive and easy-to-use health resource for anyone seeking general medical information.

 Major categories on the site organize content into broad topics.
 These tabs then allow users to search for terms within the category or filter those materials by subject, though it can be difficult narrowing in on a specific topic.
 Subtopics are arranged alphabetically by article title; a topic like "stress" is categorized as "Managing Daily Stress," which is confusing.